The Artifactory Upgrade Failed – What Next?

 How to troubleshoot Artifactory startup errors

-Relevant versions: Artifactory 5.X – 6.X
+Relevant versions: This information pertains to Artifactory versions 5.X and 6.X

 The Expected Startup Sequence

 When troubleshooting an upgrade or a startup problem, you first need to identify where and when the failure is occurring.
 Artifactory is hosted on an Apache Tomcat server, which starts and stops using Unix system commands, with upgrades requiring a few extra process steps as compared to a normal startup.